SpongePowered/SpongeDocs/source/preparing/text.rst

 **Visual Studio Code** can be downloaded for free from https://code.visualstudio.com/.

-reST Extention can be downloaded for free from https://marketplace.visualstudio.com/items?itemName=lextudio.restructuredtext
+reST Extension can be downloaded for free from https://marketplace.visualstudio.com/items?itemName=lextudio.restructuredtext

 Notepad++
 ~~~~~~~~~